Periodontal (Gum) Disease Treatment – Littleton, CO

 - Some cancers

-Although gum disease has a serious impact on your oral health and well-being, we have multiple types of gum disease treatment in Ken Caryl to effectively treat it.
+Although gum disease has a serious impact on your oral health and well-being, we have multiple types of gum disease treatment in Littleton to effectively treat it.

 Multiple Treatment Options

 Topical antibiotic therapy is a fantastic addition to scaling and root planing, in which we place an antibiotic gel right where it needs to be to kill the bacteria that cause gum disease.
-This is similar to the way antibiotic ointment works after you’ve cleaned out a cut and adds a layer of antibacterial protection.
-Then we’ll recommend professional maintenance cleanings every 3, 4, or 6 months to keep your gums healthy over the long-term.
+This is similar to the way antibiotic ointment works after you’ve cleaned out a cut, as it adds a layer of antibacterial protection.
+Then we’ll recommend professional maintenance cleanings every 3, 4, or 6 months to keep your gums healthy over the long term.

-As a dentist in Ken Caryl, we’ve used these treatments to help countless patients get their smile back on track.
+As a dentist in Littleton, we’ve used these treatments to help countless patients get their smiles back on track.
 If you think your gum health isn’t what it could be, don’t hesitate to get in touch!